rtmigo/file_errors/README.md

 <details>
     <summary>What's the problem?</summary>

+> How to understand that the exception was thrown due to the absence of a file?
+>
 > Some OSs report missing file or missing parent directory as two different errors.
 Others report both problems as the same error.
 Dart throws the same type of exception not only for these two errors, but also for any file errors.
 You can try to analyze the `int` error code, but error codes on different systems are different.
->
-> How, then, to understand that the exception was thrown due to the absence of a file?

 </details>